eilara/Rx.pl/README.md

 * Generators (e.g. `List::Gen`) - similar but no concept of time

-* Promises / Futures - similar but more limited.
-Focuses on scalar values instead of exploiting the push/pull observable/list duality.
+* Promises / Futures - similar, but focuses on scalar values instead of exploiting the push/pull observable/list duality.
   Observables are richer in operators and more expressive.
 Promises / Futures can be emulated, if you wish